What Frequency Can Humans Hear By Age? | Hearing Range Explained

 What frequency can humans hear by age during childhood?

-Children typically have the widest hearing range, from about 20 Hz up to 20,000 Hz or even slightly higher.
-This acute ability helps with language development and environmental awareness, allowing them to detect very high-pitched sounds that adults may not hear.
+Children typically have the widest hearing range, from about 20 Hz up to around 20,000 Hz in ideal conditions.
+This acute ability helps with language development and environmental awareness, allowing them to detect very high-pitched sounds that many adults may not hear.

 How does the frequency humans can hear change by age in adulthood?

-In early adulthood, the hearing range remains largely intact, often spanning from 20 Hz to around 18,000 Hz.
-However, after age 30, the ability to hear higher frequencies gradually declines due to natural aging processes affecting inner ear hair cells.
+In early adulthood, the hearing range often remains largely intact, commonly spanning from about 20 Hz to the upper high-frequency range.
+However, after age 30, the ability to hear higher frequencies may gradually decline due to natural aging processes affecting the inner ear and auditory pathways.

 What frequency can older adults typically hear by age 60 and beyond?